vadim-miller2/book-test1/pages/ch_app_test.md

 Figure 11.
 NCBI Service Search Page

-As an example of usage a user might enter the partial name of the service like "TaxService" and click on the “Go” button.
+As an example of usage a user might enter the partial name of the service like "TaxService" and click on the â€œGoâ€ button.
 The search results will display "TaxService", "TaxService3" and "TaxService3Test" if those services are available (see <http://intranet.ncbi.nlm.nih.gov/ieb/ToolBox/NETWORK/lbsmc/search.cgi?key=rb_svc&service=TaxService&host=&button=Go&db=>).

 ##### lbsmc Utility